Keyboard shortcuts

 • Wheel step size large: The amount scrolled each time a wheel step _ large command is executed.

-• Wheel mode auto off (seconds): If no scroll actions are done for this many seconds, free mode will turn off.
+• Free mode auto off (seconds): If no actions are done for this many seconds, free mode will turn off.
 Set to0 to disable.

 • Send escape after global alt tap (Windows): Simulates a press of the Escape key after certain global commands (e.g. show overlay, enter free mode) are triggered by an AltLeft/Right tap.
 Helps to deactivate the focused app’s menu bar (which typically activates when Alt is tapped).,